Congleton: Media

 There is one weekly local newspaper: the locally owned and financed Congleton Chronicle.
 The evening newspaper The Sentinel, based in Stoke-on-Trent, also covers the town although less so than in the past.
-Local radio is broadcast from nearby Macclesfield-based Silk FM, Signal 1 and Greatest Hits Radio Staffordshire & Cheshire from Stoke-on-Trent and BBC Radio Stoke.
-Community radio is provided by Moorlands Radio in Leek and Canalside Community Radio in Macclesfield.
+Local radio is broadcast from nearby Macclesfield-based Silk Radio, Hits Radio Staffordshire & Cheshire and Greatest Hits Radio Staffordshire & Cheshire from Stoke-on-Trent and BBC Radio Stoke.
+Community radio is provided by Moorlands Radio in Leek and Canalside Community Radio in Bollington.

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill and the local relay transmitters.

 Congleton did have its own community radio station Beartown FM, but this has now closed.
 There is an internet-only radio station, Congleton Radio, which started broadcasting on 25 June 2022.

 Sport

 Rugby union

 Congleton is home to the third oldest rugby union club in the country, dating back to 1860.
 Currently fielding a mini and junior section and three adult sides, the club held the world record for the longest continuous game of rugby ever played, at 24 hours, 30 minutes and 6 seconds.
 The club has also pioneered the development of 'walking rugby' for more senior players and has re-established a ladies' team, having previously had two of its women players represent England.